 Want to use a fountain pen but feel intimidated because you don’t know how?
-This ultimate guide has you covered.
+This ultimate guide on fountain pens for beginners has you covered.

-If you are a beginner, a quick search on fountain pens can make you feel like its an exclusive club with a steep learning curve.
+For beginners, a quick search on fountain pens can make you feel lost.
+Like its an exclusive club with a steep learning curve.

-One of the things people love about fountain pens is the variety.
-There are different kinds of nibs, inks, a pen styles, the question of cartridge vs. converter—it isn’t as easy as picking up a plastic ballpoint at the drugstore.
+You can customize a fountain pen.
+There are different kinds of nibs, inks, a pen styles, the question of cartridge vs. converter.
+And while people love that variety, it means it isn’t as easy as picking up a ballpoint at the drugstore.

 This is a comprehensive article and we want to make it easy.
-So, before we dive in, here’s how to navigate:
+Here’s how to navigate:

-- You can download this article as a pdf ebook.
+- Download this article as a pdf ebook.

-- Use the jump links below to skip to what you really want to know.
+- Use the jump links below to skip to what you want to know.
 Now.

 How does a fountain pen work?